ribasushi/spade/README.md

 ## Terms and Eligibility

-- Participation implies your agreement to continuously serve accepted deals for a period of about **~530 days**, in an open manner, at a retrieval price of 0 ( meaning **free retrieval** ).
+- Participation implies your agreement to continuously serve accepted Fil+ deals for a period of about **~532 days**, in an open manner, at storage and retrieval price of 0 ( meaning **free storage and retrieval** ).
 There are no exceptions to this requirement, and it will be enforced systematically, with associated permanent records in the appropriate reputations systems.
 - All deal proposals will be FilecoinPlus verified, with expected activation within **72 hours** from the time of request.
 They might come from any of the addresses listed in the [public client address list](https://api.evergreen.filecoin.io/public/clients.txt).
 Note that this list might get updated in the future, so refresh it periodically.
 - In order to participate, you [need to register](https://docs.google.com/forms/d/e/1FAIpQLSe5bpkD5RJeHGMNx3CpkV3a6UA2i7aroNE5DlGUdQF0mQU8DQ/viewform) your preexisting block-producing Filecoin storage-system.
 You will not be able to perform the API-calls below without completing this step and have a human approve your submission, usually within 2 business days.
 You also will not be able to request deals through this self-service system described above if your actor does not have the required minimum power, or is in a continuous faulty state.